-This grid assesses the students' ability to communicate information about and demonstrate appreciation of different aspects of culture and society related to the countries/communities where the language is spoken.
-They are also assessed on their ability to respond critically and analytically to different aspects of the culture and society by selecting relevant material, presenting and justifying points of view, developing arguments, drawing conclusions based on understanding and evaluating issues, themes and cultural and social contexts.
+This grid assesses students' ability to communicate information about and demonstrate appreciation of different aspects of Russian-speaking culture and society.

+Students are also assessed on their ability to respond critically and analytically to different aspects of Russian-speaking culture and society by selecting relevant material, presenting and justifying points of view, developing arguments, drawing conclusions based on understanding and evaluating issues, themes and cultural and social contexts.

-When deciding how to reward an answer, examiners will consult both this mark grid as well as the AL speaking Task 1: indicative content associated with each question.
-This is included in the document Pearson Edexcel Level 3 Advanced GCE in German Sample Assessment Materials (SAMs).
-Indicative content contains points that students are likely to use to construct their answer.
+When deciding how to reward an answer, examiners will consult this mark grid and the AL speaking Task 1: indicative content associated with each question.
+This is included in the document Pearson Edexcel Level 3 Advanced GCE in Russian Sample Assessment Materials (SAMs).
+Indicative content contains points that students might use to construct their answer.
 It is possible for an answer to be constructed without mentioning some or all of these points, as long as students provide alternative responses that fulfil the requirements of the question.

 Marks Description 0 No rewardable material.
-1-3 Occasionally relevant, straightforward ideas, mostly generalised, occasionally supported by information/examples/references; frequent loss of focus on the cultural and social context.
-Occasional evidence of analysis; points of view are given with limited justification, arguments may be made but not developed, occasionally leading to straightforward conclusions that may be contradictory; mainly relies on description rather than analysis.
-4-6 Relevant, straightforward ideas sometimes supported by information/examples/references; some loss of focus on the cultural and social context.
-Some analysis of the cultural and social context is evident, with straightforward arguments and points of view which are sometimes developed and justified, sometimes drawing straightforward conclusions; relies on description rather than analysis in places.
-7-9 Relevant, occasionally perceptive ideas frequently supported by pertinent information/examples/references; focus predominantly maintained on the cultural and social context.
-Analysis of cultural and social context demonstrated by frequently developed and justified arguments and viewpoints, often drawing convincing conclusions.
-10-12 Relevant, perceptive ideas consistently supported by pertinent information/examples/references; consistently focused on the cultural and social context.
-Analysis of cultural and social context demonstrated by consistently developed and justified arguments and viewpoints, drawing convincing conclusions.
+1-3 Occasionally relevant, straightforward ideas, mostly generalised, occasionally supported by information/examples/references; frequent loss of focus on the Russian-speaking cultural and social context.
+Occasional evidence of analysis of the Russian-speaking cultural and social context; points of view are given with limited justification, arguments may be made but not developed, occasionally leading to straightforward conclusions that may be contradictory; mainly relies on description rather than analysis.
+4-6 Relevant, straightforward ideas sometimes supported by information/examples/references; some loss of focus on the Russian-speaking cultural and social context.
+Some analysis of the Russian-speaking cultural and social context is evident, with straightforward arguments and points of view, which are sometimes developed and justified, sometimes drawing straightforward conclusions; relies on description rather than analysis in places.
+7-9 Relevant, occasionally perceptive ideas frequently supported by pertinent information/examples/references; focus predominantly maintained on the Russian-speaking cultural and social context.
+Analysis of the Russian-speaking cultural and social context demonstrated by frequently developed and justified arguments and viewpoints, often drawing convincing conclusions.
+10-12 Relevant, perceptive ideas consistently supported by pertinent information/ examples/references; consistently focused on the Russian-speaking cultural and social context.
+Analysis of the Russian-speaking cultural and social context demonstrated by consistently developed and justified arguments and viewpoints, drawing convincing conclusions.

-Perceptive demonstrates an in-depth understanding by making connections between ideas and information; goes beyond the standard, predictable response; shows insight/originality.
+Perceptive: demonstrates an in-depth understanding by making connections between ideas and information; goes beyond the standard, predictable response; shows insight/originality.